800 Harvard Affiliates Sign Letter Rebuking ‘Anti-Israel Sentiment’ on Campus

 The Texas Attorney General’s Office did not immediately respond to an emailed request for comment Thursday evening.

-As of the deadline to file a brief in support of SFFA, Oklahoma was the only other state to do so.
+As of the deadline to file a brief in support of SFFA, Oklahoma did so in partnership with 13 other states.

 Eskow wrote that she predicts other states and organizations will file briefs in favor of Harvard.